Amazon Jungle: Why You need to Travel to the Most Biologically Diverse Place on Earth

 - look for a place with high % of primary old-growth forests (because this happens to be where the animals live)

 - go there to observe wildlife in their natural habitat (not to go zip-lining or rafting.
-Apologies to Costa Rica who have done an amazingly successful job in marketing their destination)
+Apologies to Costa Rica who have done an amazingly successful job in marketing their destinations)

 The core of the world's pristeen tropical rainforests are found in South America.
 On a global scale, old growth forests are shrinking and in some cases being replaced by secondary growth forests, or sadly, human developments.